DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   With this removal, there won't be a need for the mentioned workaround which will be reverted.

-* pci: The ``rte_kernel_driver`` enum defined in rte_dev.h will be made private to the PCI subsystem as it is used only by the PCI bus driver and PCI drivers.

 * mbuf: Some fields will be converted to dynamic API in DPDK 20.11 in order to reserve more space for the dynamic fields, as explained in `this presentation <https://www.youtube.com/watch?v=Ttl6MlhmzWY>`_.